bnielsen1965/machine_learning-js/README.md

 html directory in the project includes html files that can be loaded directly in a web browser and includes testing and training capabilities as well as a visual display of the neuron function.

+## Web Browser Gates Experiment

+Open the html/gates.html file in a web browser and it will diplay a page with a single neuron diagram and a table that can be loaded with various logic gate definitions.

+The test buttons in the table can be used to test the logic on the current gate model.
+When a test is executed it will show the actual result from the output of the neuron and the diagram will be updated to show the test input values, the output value, and the current model weights and bias values.

+The train button is used to train the neron on the data set in the logic gate definition table.
+After training completes the test buttons can again be used to test the trained model and the learned model weights and bias will be displayed in the neuron diagram.

+## Web Browser XOR Experiment

+An XOR logic gate cannot be learned by a single neuron, so teh XOR experimente web page will display a network diagram with two layers and three neurons.

+The data table will be loaded with the XOR definition and the test buttons can be used to test the network model while the train button is used to train the network model.